 Delta branded cards are a good choice for those who fly with the airline frequently and will benefit from the Delta-specific perks but still want an American Express travel rewards card.
 The miles you earn go to your SkyMiles account, not to an AmEx Membership Rewards account.

-Last is the Delta Reserve, for business travelers who will put the benefits to use regularly.
-The annual fee is $450 and the card offers a bonus of 40,000 miles and 10,000 Medallion Qualification Miles if you spend $3,000 in three months.
+Last is the Delta Reserve for Business Credit Card, for business travelers who will put the benefits to use regularly.
+The annual fee is $450 and the card offers a bonus of 70,000 bonus miles and 10,000 Medallion® Qualification Miles (MQMs) after you spend $5,000 in purchases on your new Card in your first 3 months.
 On top of that, if your spending totals $30,000 in eligible purchases in the calendar year, you’ll receive 15,000 more Medallion Qualification Miles and 15,000 bonus miles.
 Delta Sky Club Access is free with this one.
-You get premium roadside assistance and you can use the companion certificate on a first class seat instead of just in the main cabin.
+You get premium roadside assistance and you can use the companion certificate on a first-class seat instead of just in the main cabin.

 Premier Rewards Gold Card from American Express

-Between the Premier Rewards Gold card and the Platinum card from AmEx, Premier Rewards Gold (PRG) is the more accessible of the two.
+Between the Premier Rewards Gold Card from American Express and The Platinum Card® from American Express, Premier Rewards Gold (PRG) is the more accessible of the two.
 The annual fee of $195 is waived the first year.
 Point per dollar values are also higher than with the Delta cards.
 You’ll earn 3 points for flights booked directly with airlines, 2 points at gas stations, grocery stores and restaurants (in the U.S.), and 1 point on everything else.
 It also offers a 25,000-point bonus when you spend $2,000 in the first three months.

 In addition to being able to book travel with the points you collect, you can also transfer them to many frequent flyer programs.
 This is often a great way to make your points and miles go further.
 With the Premier Rewards Gold card, you can also select your favorite airline from within your account.
 If you get a charge for in-flight entertainment, lounge passes, or baggage fees to your card, you can get a credit of up to $100 to your account.
 It’s a solid choice for frequent travelers who value AmEx’s travel protection.